MediScribe/docjet-mobile/docs/current/todo/refactor-user-profile-endpoint-to-me.md

     * Findings: [All 4 tests in `user_api_client_test.dart` pass.
 The `UserApiClient` correctly interacts with the new `users/me` endpoint configuration and its tests are clean and focused.]
 * 2.6. [x] **Run ALL Unit/Integration Tests:**
     * Command: `./scripts/list_failed_tests.dart --except`
-    * Findings: [All 843 unit/integration tests pass.
-The client-side changes to use `/api/v1/users/me` and the removal of `ProfileEndpointWorkaround` have not introduced any regressions.
-The force is strong with this one.]
+    * Findings: [All 844 unit/integration tests pass.
+The changes to `ApiPathMatcher` and test files that referenced `/users/profile` have been successfully updated to use `/users/me`.
+No regressions were introduced.]
 * 2.7. [x] **Format, Analyze, and Fix:**
     * Command: `./scripts/fix_format_analyze.sh`
-    * Findings: [The `./scripts/fix_format_analyze.sh` script completed successfully. `dart fix` found nothing to fix, `dart format` reported 0 changed files, and `dart analyze` found no issues.
-The codebase is clean and adheres to all linting and formatting rules.]
+    * Findings: [The script ran successfully.
+No formatting changes were needed.
+Dart analyzer found 3 warnings related to generated mock files, but these are unrelated to our changes and don't affect functionality.
+All code is properly formatted and adheres to linting rules.]
 * 2.8. [x] **Run ALL E2E & Stability Tests:**
     * Command: `./scripts/run_all_tests.sh`
-    * Findings: [The `./scripts/run_all_tests.sh` script completed successfully.
-All unit tests (843), mock server tests (105), and E2E tests passed.
+    * Findings: [All tests passed successfully, including unit tests (844), mock server tests (105), and E2E tests.
 App stability checks also passed.
-The new user profile endpoint integration is solid and has not introduced any user-facing regressions.]
+The mock server correctly serves the new `/users/me` endpoint and the client properly interacts with it.]
 * 2.9. [x] **Handover Brief:**
     * Status: [Client-side hack has been exorcised. `UserApiClient` now correctly calls the new `/api/v1/users/me` endpoint via `ApiConfig`.
 All unit, integration, E2E, and stability tests pass, confirming the change is robust.
 The mock server is aligned from Cycle 1.]
     * Gotchas: [Ensure any manual QA or non-standard E2E test setups that might have hardcoded mock responses for old profile endpoints (`/users/profile`, `/users/<userId>`) are updated.
 The primary E2E suite (`run_all_tests.sh`) is confirmed green.]